A Solo Female Traveller’s Guide to Central America

 When travelling through Central America it's important to remember that you're a guest in the countries you visit, from Belize to Panama alike, so respect for the rules is a must.
 This means that you, as an independent woman armed with a backpack, can navigate your way through this land enjoying the experience whilst keeping a level head about the safest way to take on the road before you.

-Here is a comprehensive list of the top 10 things to keep in mind if you're a solo female traveller taking on Central America for the first time:
+Here is a comprehensive list of the top 10 things to keep in mind with tips and advice if you're a solo female traveller taking on Central America for the first time:

 1. Speak the Language